ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 mutating func encode<T>(_ value: T, forKey key: KeyedEncodingContainer<K>.Key) throws where T : Encodable
 ```

-You can solve this problem by defining a new function using protocol extension and opening the existential.
+You can solve this problem by defining a new function using protocol extension and open the existential.

 ```Swift
 extension Encodable{